zarf-dev/proposals/6-package-preview/README.md

 know that this has succeeded?
 -->

-- preview package contents without creating the package
+- Preview package contents without creating the package

 ### Non-Goals